AntirWiki/Antir/content/World Lore/Gods/Verita.md

 Verita is a goddess of light, truth, and purity worshipped mainly in [[Blackwing]].
 She was once an aspect of the goddess Lucent until the schism between Verita and [[Lumina]] tore the goddess in two.

 Verita is the patron goddess of Blackwing, and her church there has a significant role in the nation's government.

+Her worshippers are known as the **Verax**, the Celestial word for "truthful".

+# Worship
+Verita's worshippers believe that she is not the only god - as others demonstrably exist, and hiding their nature would be an untruth  - but that she is the only one worthy of worship.

+Her followers believe that from her realm in Elysium, Verita wages constant war with the other gods.
+Eventually, they say, she will destroy all those unworthy of divinity and stand as the only god.
+The Verax believe that when they die, their souls go to Elysium to join this war.

+Verax temples are usually constructed of glass and white marble, which represent truth and purity.
+They are often built as tall pointed towers, with larger cathedrals having several such spires.

 # History
 ## Lucent's Schism